Mail Code: 94305-8545

 Learning Outcomes (Graduate)

-The application deadline for the 2017-18 academic year is December 6, 2016.
+The application deadline for the 2019-20 academic year is December 4, 2018.
 Applicants submit an online application, including a 500-word statement of purpose, resumé, 10-15 page double-spaced academic writing sample, and three letters of recommendation.
-In addition, all applicants must submit official transcripts and GRE general test scores.
+In addition, all applicants must submit two sets of official transcripts and GRE general test scores.
 TOEFL scores are required of applicants whose first language is not English or who did not earn a degree from an undergraduate institution where English is the primary language of instruction.
 For information on university graduate admissions and to access the online application, visit the Office of Graduate Admissions website.

 Applicants must meet the University admission requirements, have a working knowledge of Spanish or Portuguese at the university third-year level or higher, and have experience working, living, or studying in Latin America or Iberia prior to admission.